geekingfrog/geekingfrog.com/blog/posts/2020-05-01-full-gpg-setup.md

 ---
 title: Full GPG setup
-tags:
+tags: gpg
-status: draft
+status: published
 ---

 If you care about security and encryption, gpg is very good.
 It's used by git and the amazon command line sdk whenever something needs to be signed.
-Pgp uses a system of public/private key, the same used for TLS/SSL.
+PGP uses a system of public/private key, the same used for TLS/SSL.

 ## Quick intro about GPG
 Using gpg encryption, you can guarantee the authenticity and the identity of the author of a document.
 How does that work?
 You create two keys, a private key used for signing and decrypting document and a public key to encrypt document.
 As the name suggest, the public key is known for everyone who wants it.
 Using my public key, anyone can encrypt a document, and the result can only be decrypted by me, with my private key.